55Honey/Acore_Summonall/README.md

 `table.insert(maps, 0)`

-Each line of `table.insert` adds one map to the list of allowed locations.
-By default Eastern Kingdoms, Kalimdor, Outland and Northrend are allowed.
-You can add more by providing the related map id in its own line.
-Find map ids e.g. in ./data/map.dbc
+Each line of `table.insert` adds one map to the list of allowed locations. *By default Eastern Kingdoms, Kalimdor, Outland and Northrend are allowed.* You can add more by providing the related map id in its own line.
+Find map ids e.g. in ./data/map.dbc.

 Trying to use the command on other than the listed maps will result in "Summoning is not possible here." as a message in the chat.
 Trying to use the command while in combat will result in "Summoning is not possible in combat." as a message in the chat.